janklab/MlxShake/docs-src/README-index-common.md

 This tool lets you generate project documentation and web site content from live scripts in your project.
 This is a nice way of generating rich documentation with included graphics that are up to date with your latest code.
 Especially nice for tutorials and examples.

-See the [Tutorial](https://exportmlx.janklab.net/Tutorial.html) for examples of what it can do.
-The Tutorial is itself generated from a Matlab live script using ExportMlx!
+See the [Tutorial](https://mlxshake.janklab.net/Tutorial.html) for examples of what it can do.
+The Tutorial is itself generated from a Matlab live script using MlxShake!

-The full documentation is available on [the ExportMlx web site](https://exportmlx.janklab.net).
+The full documentation is available on [the MlxShake web site](https://mlxshake.janklab.net).

 ## PRERELEASE ALPHA SOFTWARE